SketchyMaze/doodle/Building.md

 * [Windows Cross-Compile from Linux](#windows-cross-compile-from-linux)
 * [Old Docs](#old-docs)

+# Automated Release Scripts

+For the quickest ways to fully end-to-end build Sketchy Maze for various platforms to produce public release artifacts, see the following repos:

+* [doodle-docker](https://git.kirsle.net/doodle-docker) provides a Dockerfile that
+  fully end-to-end releases the latest version of the game for Linux and Windows:
+  * Windows: .zip file
+  * Linux: .tar.gz, .rpm, .deb
+* [flatpak](https://code.sketchymaze.com/game/flatpak) is a Flatpak manifest for Linux distributions.

+The Docker container depends on all the git servers being up, but if you have the uber blob source code you can read the Dockerfile to see what it does.

 # Quickstart with bootstrap.py

 From any Unix-like system (Fedora, Ubuntu, macOS) the bootstrap.py script